lucapette/web/main/content/writing/on-writing.markdown

 It's a fair question, it comes up often when I talk about writing to people.

 I can't say if there's an answer that works for everyone.
-In general, I don't believe answers have such a feature.
+I don't believe answers to this kind of question work this way.

-I can share what I do now: I have an upper limit of three sessions.
-I gave myself a hard non-negotiable limit because I'm sure there's always room for improvement.

-The limit helps me to move on to other things and constrains the amount of time I spend on a single piece of writing.

-The time constraint gets the best out of me.
-I focus deeply on what I'm writing and those sessions make me feel satisfied and productive.
+I can share my current process though.

+I have a two-step process:

+1. I do one or two sessions in my editor depending on how long the piece of writing is.
+2. Then I switch to reading the piece as it was published on my website.
+It helps me to polish my tone.
+I took mental note of how the piece flows.
+3. I go back to the editor and quickly apply my notes to the writing.

+Most times I quickly go back between step 2 and 3 a few times until reading feels right to me.

+Sometimes the second step sends me all the way back to "writing mode".
+I realise that something about the piece isn't working.
+The reason isn't important.

+What I think matters the most in my process is that I try hard to use a different perspective in each step.

+I'm a writer in in the first step so I use my editor.

+I'm a reader in the second one so I do not use my editor.
+I just read and take notes.

+It fascinates me that I didn't come up with this process, especially the bit about reading as a writer (meaning through the editor) in the "rewriting mode" and as a reader (as everyone else would read it) in the "reader mode".

+It happened to me over time.

+In fact, I rewrote this last part of the paragraph in December 2022, a few weeks after I realised my process had refined itself.
+More than 5 years after I wrote this piece.

 ### Note by note